With a stellar offer in hand, you’re holding your breath for what comes next: the dreaded home appraisal.

 On the flip side, if the appraisal comes back lower than expected, you may have some extra work to do.

-But with a conventional loan, you have a few options:
+Generally you have a few options:

 Appeal your appraisal or order a second one.